Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy: Related Work

-\textbf{FL with Heterogeneous Privacy Preferences.} In practice, clients often have diverse privacy requirements due to varying policies or individual preferences, making it essential to consider FL under HDP~\cite{jorgensen2015conservative}. \citet{PFA} first formalized the problem of HDPFL, allowing each client to specify a unique privacy budget that reflects their preferences.
-In this setting, record-level HDP is straightforward to implement by calibrating the DP noise individually per client~\cite{boenisch2023have, ccs_rdp, shen2023pldp, yang2021federated, PFA, ma2024power}.
-For example, \citet{boenisch2023have} proposed IDP-FedAvg, which assigns data sampling ratios and clipping thresholds based on each record's privacy budget.
+In practice, clients often have diverse privacy requirements due to varying policies or individual preferences, making it essential to consider FL under HDP~\cite{jorgensen2015conservative}.
+Liu et al.~\cite{PFA} first formalized the problem of HDPFL, allowing each client to specify a unique privacy budget that reflects their preferences.
+In this setting, record-level HDP is straightforward to implement by calibrating the DP noise individually per client~\cite{boenisch2023have, ccs_rdp, shen2023pldp, yang2021federated, PFA, ma2025power}.
+For example, Boenisch et al.~\cite{boenisch2023have} proposed IDP-FedAvg, which assigns data sampling ratios and clipping thresholds based on each record's privacy budget.
+Ma et al.~\cite{ma2025power} studied the client selection problem in FL with record-level HDP.
 However, achieving client-level HDP, where the goal is to protect a single client's contribution from being inferred, poses greater challenges.

 Standard approaches such as DP-FedAvg~\cite{dp-fedavg} in this heterogeneous setting have to calibrate noise to satisfy the most stringent privacy requirement among clients, leading to excessive noise for clients with more relaxed privacy preferences and thus poor model utility~\cite{kiani2025differentially}.
 A more privacy-efficient approach is to partition clients into groups based on their privacy budgets and ensure client-level DP within each group~\cite{kiani2025differentially, PFA, chathoth2021federated}.
-For instance, \citet{kiani2025differentially} proposed a dynamic HDPFL framework where clients in different groups consume less privacy budget in early training rounds.
-Note that this method also proposes the formulation of client sampling ratio optimization, but does not address it in its design.
-Instead, they manually tune each group's sampling ratio, limiting the method's theoretical rigor.
+For instance, Kiani et al.~\cite{kiani2025differentially} proposed a dynamic HDPFL framework where clients in different groups consume less privacy budget in early training rounds.
+While they formulate the client sampling ratio optimization problem, they manually tune each group's sampling ratio, limiting the method's theoretical rigor.
+Instead, our work is the first to provide a solution to the problem with theoretical justification.
 Another related method, Projected Federated Averaging (PFA)~\cite{PFA}, retains updates from groups with high privacy budgets while projecting updates from low-budget groups onto the principal subspace learned from the high-budget group.
 Compared to PFA, our method improves the privacy-utility trade-off through both theoretical analysis and optimization techniques.